nebuly-ai/optimate/README.md

 - TVM
 - MLIR (Coming soon 🚀)

+## Community
+You are interested in making AI more efficient?
+You want to meet other people sharing the vision of an efficient AI which is actually easy to use without needing deep knowledge on the hardware side?
+Join us in the [Nebuly tribe](https://discord.gg/jyjtZTPyHS) on Discord!

 ## Acknowledgments

 `Nebullvm` builds on the outstanding work being accomplished by the open-source